xparq/httphp/live/README.txt

-- Copy the "live" dir to some place of your choice (and rename it as you wish -- BTW, the reason I don't already call it "httphp" is because it's within a project dir called "httphp" on my local machine, and I'd prefer dying to creating a subdir under another dir called the same...
+- Copy the "live" dir to some place of your choice (and rename it as you wish -- BTW, the reason I don't already call it "httphp" is because it's within a project dir called "httphp" on my local machine, and I'd prefer dying to creating a subdir under another dir called the same.
   Never trust people who do that! ;-o ).
   Put that dir on the PATH so you can execute `httphp` anywhere.
 Or just create shortcuts / launchers to it wherever you need.